scorp18pl/Universal/README.md

 # Universal

-Universal is a multipurpose C++ shared library used in my Projects.
+Universal is a multipurpose C++ library used in my Projects.

 ## Library installation